mawfia/PresidentsProject/README.md

 GENERAL USAGE NOTES
 -------------------
 -The purpose of this Presidents Slide Show application is to display a web page with information about a president.
--A user is be able to click next and previous buttons to scroll through the presidents in order.
+-A user is able to click next and previous buttons to scroll through the presidents in order.
--The user is also be able to jump to a particular president by entering in their term number.
+-The user is also able to jump to a particular president by entering in their term number.
 -Each president's page includes their name, image, term number, dates in office, and one fun fact.

 Current maintainers: